Craigp10/go-grpc-hello-world/README.md

-# go gRPC Practice Quick start application to review and annotate the basics.
+# go gRPC Quick start application to review and annotate the basics.

 # Hello World